-- \A grade point average of not less than a 2.0 is required in both English 3101-02 and any three hours of speech.
-Any student declared deficient in English or Speech by the certifying committee or major department may be required to complete or repeat additional English and Speech courses regardless of his grade point average. - †These six hours are not required of married students, students over 23 years of age, and ex-service (armed scrvices) students.
+A grade point average of not less than a 2.0 is required in both English 3101-02 and any three hours of speech.
+Any student declared deficient in English or Speech by the certifying committee or major department may be required to complete or repeat additional English and Speech courses regardless of his grade point average.